OSGeo/gdal/gdal/doc/source/drivers/raster/jp2ecw.rst

 Metadata
 --------

-Starting with GDAL 1.11.0, XMP metadata can be extracted from JPEG2000 files, and will be stored as XML raw content in the xml:XMP metadata domain.
+XMP metadata can be extracted from JPEG2000 files, and will be stored as XML raw content in the xml:XMP metadata domain.